lili0415/lili0415.github.io/_pages/about.md

-Mainly focus on data mining and information retrieval.
+Mainly focus on multimodal understanding and information retrieval.

 ---